OpenEvalProject/evals/manuscripts/elife-06508/v2/manuscript.md

 ## Results

-## Perforin-2-deficient neutrophils and macrophages are unable to kill pathogenic bacteria, including Mycobacterium tuberculosis
+### Perforin-2-deficient neutrophils and macrophages are unable to kill pathogenic bacteria, including Mycobacterium tuberculosis

 Professional phagocytes avidly ingest and kill bacteria.
 To elucidate the contribution of Perforin-2 towards their bactericidal activity, we compared professional phagocytes from Perforin-2 deficient mice with Perforin-2 heterozygous and wild-type phagocytes.
-Perforin-2-deficient murine peritoneal exudate macrophages (PEM), neutrophils, and bone marrow-derived macrophages (BMDM) are unable to kill three different species of Mycobacteria
+Perforin-2-deficient murine peritoneal exudate macrophages (PEM), neutrophils, and bone marrow-derived macrophages (BMDM) are unable to kill three different species of Mycobacteria (Mycobacterium smegmatis, Mycobacterium avium, M. tuberculosis), as indicated by significant intracellular bacterial replication in MPEG1 (Perforin-2) −/− compared to +/+ or +/− phagocytes (Figure 1A–C, Figure 1—figure supplement 1).
+Although BMDM express Perforin-2 constitutively, they must be activated with IFN and LPS in order to mediate Perforin-2-dependent growth inhibition of M. tuberculosis (Mtb) (Figure 1—figure supplement 2).
+This suggest that the destruction of Mtb requires both the expression and activation of Perforin-2.

 ![Figure 1.](https://cdn.elifesciences.org/articles/06508/elife-06508-fig1-v2.jpg)

 **Figure 1.:** (A-C) Perforin-2 knockout, heterozygous, and wild-type macrophages and neutrophils were infected with Mycobacterium species (A) PEM infected with Mycobacterium smegmatis, (B) Neutrophils infected with Mycobacterium avium, and (C) BMDM infected with Mycobacterium tuberculosis.
 (D-H) Perforin-2 knockdown can be complemented in BV2 microglia cells infected with (D) M. avium, (E) M. smegmatis, (F) Salmonella typhimurium, and (G) MRSA.
 (H) Western blot demonstrating protein levels after complementation: BV2 transfected with (Lane 1) Perforin-2-RFP and Perforin-2 siRNA, (Lane 2) RFP and Perforin-2 siRNA, (Lane 3) RFP and Perforin-2 scramble siRNA, and (Lane 4) Perforin-2 siRNA alone.
 In western blots, Perforin-2-RFP is detected as a 105 kD band compared to the 72 kD band seen for endogenous Perforin-2 (lane 1 and 3 respectively).
 (I) Human MDM infection with MRSA. = MPEG1 (Perforin-2) wild-type cells (+/+), = MPEG1 (Perforin-2) heterozygous cells (+/−), • MPEG1 (Perforin-2) knockout cells (−/−). ■= RFP + Perforin-2 siRNA transfected cells, □= RFP + scramble siRNA transfected cells. ▼= Perforin-2-RFP + Perforin-2 siRNA transfected cells.
 One-way ANOVA with Tukey's multiple comparisons post-hoc test was used for A–G. (A–C) *p < 0.05 between Perforin-2 knockout:Perforin-2 wild-type cells; *p < 0.05 between Perforin-2 knockout:Perforin-2 wild-type and Perforin-2 knockout:Perforin-2 heterozygous cells.
 (D–G) *p < 0.05 between RFP + Perforin-2 siRNA:RFP + scramble siRNA and RFP + Perforin-2 siRNA:Perforin-2-RFP + Perforin-2 siRNA.
-(I) *p < 0.05 multiple t-tests with post-hoc correction for multiple comparisons using the Holm-Sidak method.DOI: http://dx.doi.org/10.7554/eLife.06508.003
+(I) *p < 0.05 multiple t-tests with post-hoc correction for multiple comparisons using the Holm-Sidak method.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/06508/elife-06508-fig1-figsupp1-v2.jpg)

 **Figure 1—figure supplement 1.:** Murine peritoneal macrophages (A, B) or neutrophils (C, D) were isolated from Perforin-2 wild-type (wt), Perforin-2 heterozygous (het), or Perforin-2 homozygous knockout (ko) mice.
 Western blot after probing with mouse Perforin-2 and densitometry analysis demonstrates that Perforin-2 wild-type have the greatest amount of Perforin-2, heterozygous mice have a moderate level of Perforin-2, and the knockout animals have no Perforin-2 protein detected.
 Densitometry analysis includes a minimum of three Western Blots.
-Statistical analysis was conducted utilizing one-way ANOVA with Tukey's multiple comparisons post-hoc test in B and D *p < 0.05.DOI: http://dx.doi.org/10.7554/eLife.06508.004
+Statistical analysis was conducted utilizing one-way ANOVA with Tukey's multiple comparisons post-hoc test in B and D *p < 0.05.

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/06508/elife-06508-fig1-figsupp2-v2.jpg)

 **Figure 1—figure supplement 2.:** BMDM were collected from Perforin-2 wild-type animals (), Perforin-2 heterozygous animals (), or Perforin-2 knockout animals (•).
 After differentiation to BMDM, macrophages were infected with Mtb.
 This experiment is representative of four different experiments.
 Statistical analysis was performed with one-way ANOVA with Tukey Post-hoc Multiple Comparisons.
-No significant difference was observed at any time point.DOI: http://dx.doi.org/10.7554/eLife.06508.005
+No significant difference was observed at any time point.

 ![Figure 1—figure supplement 3.](https://cdn.elifesciences.org/articles/06508/elife-06508-fig1-figsupp3-v2.jpg)

 **Figure 1—figure supplement 3.:** (A) Western blot analysis of human Perforin-2 expression from two donors for primary monocyte derived macrophages and neutrophils (PMN).
 In addition, the efficiency of human Perforin-2 knockdown is demonstrated from two separate RA treated HL-60 experiments.
 (B) Densitometry analysis of both HL-60 human Perforin-2 knockdown experiments from (A).
-Statistical analysis was performed with Students T-test *p < 0.05.DOI: http://dx.doi.org/10.7554/eLife.06508.006
+Statistical analysis was performed with Students T-test *p < 0.05.

 ![Figure 1—figure supplement 4.](https://cdn.elifesciences.org/articles/06508/elife-06508-fig1-figsupp4-v2.jpg)

 **Figure 1—figure supplement 4.:** Human HL-60-neutrophils were generated by differentiating HL-60 with RA.
 One day prior to the experiment, HL-60/PMN cells were transfected with either a pool of scramble (□) or human Perforin-2 specific (■) siRNA.
 Cells were infected with (A) S. typhimurium, (B) MRSA, or (C) M. smegmatis 24 hr after transfection, which converged with maximal RA neutrophil differentiation.
-Statistical analysis was performed utilizing multiple T-tests with correction for multiple comparisons using the Holm-Sidak method. *p < 0.05.DOI: http://dx.doi.org/10.7554/eLife.06508.007
+Statistical analysis was performed utilizing multiple T-tests with correction for multiple comparisons using the Holm-Sidak method. *p < 0.05.

 We also used Perforin-2 siRNA to ablate Perforin-2 in cells in vitro.
 To exclude the possibility of off-target protein effects by Perforin-2-siRNA, we performed complementation assays in BV2-microglia with C-terminally tagged Perforin-2-RFP (Figure 1D–G).
 Endogenous Perforin-2 was silenced (Figure 1H, lane 2) with siRNA specific for the 3′-untranslated sequence and the cells were complemented by transfection with siRNA-resistant Perforin-2-RFP (Figure 1H, lane 1).
 Only Perforin-2-RFP but not control RFP transfection restored bactericidal activity.
 The data indicated that RFP-tagged Perforin-2 was fully active and that siRNA ablation of Perforin-2 has negligible off-target effects on bactericidal activity.
 The results suggested that Perforin-2 is critical for intracellular bacterial killing.